Male Marital Fidelity: Culture Versus Nature

 It must be acknowledged that the adverse effects on men who get caught are not the only consequences of nature’s triumph over culture.
 Their spouses and children suffer as well.
 Some marriages can survive male infidelity, but not without emotional turmoil.
 Marriages that break up more often than not leave the women in economic as well as emotional turmoil.
 Women may not gain sufficient income and wealth from divorce to maintain the standard of living they enjoyed while married, and they may lack the skills, education, and experience necessary to find work that makes up the difference.

 The children of a marriage suffer physically because they are more often than not denied the standard of living they enjoyed before their parents separated and divorced.
 And more importantly, the children suffer emotionally because the two parents that have made them whole are split apart.
-Splitting parents into two separates parts tends to split the child into two separate parts psychologically.
+Splitting parents into two separate parts tends to split the child into two separate parts psychologically.

 Some feminists, namely those bent more on revenge rather than liberation, blame men for the turmoil and suffering—all of it.
-Camile Paglia has argued that in their recently acquired stronghold of higher education, these radical feminists preach with all the anger and hated of religious fanatics that men are obsolete, wicked, untrustworthy, corrupt, and beyond redemption.
+Camille Paglia has argued that in their recently acquired stronghold of higher education, these radical feminists preach with all the anger and hatred of religious fanatics that men are obsolete, wicked, untrustworthy, corrupt, and beyond redemption.
 As if competing with men for the attention, if not the favor of women, these zealots demonize men and urge women to demand the removal of all cultural constraints they perceive men impose on women.
 And if that means the imposition of additional cultural constraints on men, so be it.

 Radical feminists view the nature of the male “beast” as the cause of the conflict rather than the cultural control of male fidelity in marriage.
 But be that as it may, the outcome of the conflict between the dictates of nature and those of culture persists.
 And the conflict begs the question: Can it be resolved?